-ASP TARGETS
+ASP targets

+Corporal Garrison demonstrates the straight strike.

+A reaction-side strike with the baton in open mode.

+By Roger D. Garrison

-There are three principal target areas for the ASP Baton.
-All techniques are designed to deliver one or more strikes to the knee, abdomen and elbow.
-Because of their physiological vulnerability, these areas were selected as target areas.
+There are three principle target areas for the ASP baton.
+All techniques are designed to deliver one or more strikes to the knee, abdomen or elbow.

+These areas were selected as target areas because of their physiological vulnerability.
 Strikes to the abdomen generate fluid shock waves, while strikes to the knees and elbows disable an assailant's "delivery system."

 It can't be overemphasized that the face, head or neck are not target areas.
 Do not strike the face, head or neck.
 Strikes to these areas may produce fatal injuries and may not be effective at immediately terminating resistance.

 However, strikes to the target areas have a high potential for control and a low potential for fatal injury.
 These are forgiving targets.
 If the offender moves or a strike misses, surrounding targets also have high potential for control and low potential for damage.

-Strong Side Strike
+Strong side strike

 A strong side strike is delivered from the weapon side of the body.
-The strike is delivered at a 45-degree downward angle targeting the knee or elbow.
-The strong side strike may be delivered from the ready or the loaded positions.
+The strike is delivered at a 45-degree downward angle, targeting the knee or elbow.
+The strong-side strike may be delivered from the ready or the loaded positions.